Dead cotton

-Dead cotton (Coton mort) is a term that refers to unripe cotton fibers that do not absorb dye.
-Dead cotton is immature cotton or underdeveloped cotton that has poor dye affinity and appears as white specks on a dyed fabric.
+Dead cotton (Coton mort) is immature cotton or underdeveloped cotton that has poor dye affinity and appears as white specks on a dyed fabric.
 Daniel Koechlin (1785–1871), who was a manufacturer and a chemist in Mulhouse, established the fact in 1848 that it is dead cotton fibers that resist dye.
 Other chemists such as Walter Crum, Albin Haller, and Herzog explored and contributed to the subject further.
 Crum discovered that dead fibers have very thin cell walls.

 Grading

 Grading is the process of classifying cotton fibers based on certain parameters like the length of the staple, the strength of the fibers, and how even they are.
 There are ripe, unripe, and half-ripe cotton fibers in every lot of cotton, because the seed has fibers that grow at different maturity rates.
 Matured fibers are ones that have completed their growth process and have developed in all aspects.
 Cotton fiber has a cell wall and a lumen, and the cell wall thickens as the fiber matures.
 The cell wall makes up 50–80% of the cross-section of a mature cotton fiber, 30–45% of an immature cotton fiber, and less than 25% of a dead cotton fiber.

 Dead or immature fibers show no tubular structure like matured fibers, instead they look like broad, solid, ribbon-like fibers which are almost transparent, with irregular twists.